renanr0cha/100-days-of-code/log.md

 **Thoughts:** Today was very demanding for my brain.
 I had the first contact with Factories, Declarative Programming, ES6 Modules.

 **Link to work:**(not finished) [Rock Paper Scissors](https://renanrochadev.github.io/rock-paper-scissors/)

+### Day 8: April 29, 2022

+**Today's Progress**: Did my first factory, and got the seconds countdown working.
+Not much time to code today.

+**Thoughts:** I'm not really well today, but the #100DaysOfCode made me code today, thanks for that.